YU000jp/Logseq-column-Layout/README.md

 - Omnivore is a **webclipping tool** that can be quoted to Logseq.
 - You can see the table of contents of the web clips next to the journal, so it's easy to access.
 #### As a list for inclusion in the next journal
  - Use [Logseq datenlp plugin](https://github.com/hkgnp/logseq-datenlp-plugin).
 Add @tomorrow or read past journals and add @today.
+They become links.
 #### You can link a reference and delete a block from the right-click context menu.
  - Incorporated the functionality of [Logseq repeat-task reference plugin](https://github.com/YU000jp/logseq-repeat-task-reference/blob/main/README.md)(For more details refer to this link).
  ![context](https://user-images.githubusercontent.com/111847207/196365538-e482a4a8-be75-4d93-9664-2e5a99c71e34.png)